Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

 Made for modern interiors

-This is the racing design for people who love design itself, the ones who notice a well-set table or a beautifully proportioned chair.
-Its restrained palette and confident geometry make it a natural fit for minimalist and mid-century modern interiors, where a busy, literal race-car print might feel loud or out of place.
+This is racing art for people who love design itself — the ones who notice a well-set table, a beautifully proportioned chair, or the satisfying click of a drawer that closes just so.
+Its restrained palette and assured geometry make it a natural fit for minimalist, Scandinavian and mid-century modern interiors, where a busy, photo-real race-car print might feel loud, literal or out of place.

-It pairs effortlessly with clean-lined furniture, neutral walls and a few carefully chosen accents in the same primary tones.
-In a home office or studio, it signals both a love of the sport and an eye for design in equal measure — a rare combination that makes it one of the most versatile pieces in the entire Racing collection.
+Style it the way you would any considered graphic piece.
+It pairs effortlessly with clean-lined furniture, warm neutral walls and a few carefully chosen accents that echo its primary tones — a single cobalt cushion, a mustard throw, a small red ceramic on the shelf.
+In a home office or studio it signals a love of the sport and an eye for design in equal measure, a combination that is rarer than it sounds.

 Shop “Art Deco Racing Grand Prix Racer Golden Speed Art” on Redbubble →